zoj613/polyagamma/README.md

 ## Features
 - `polyagamma` is written in C and optimized for performance.
+- Very light and easy to install (pre-built wheels).
 - It is flexible and allows the user to sample using one of 4 available methods.
 - Input parameters can be scalars, arrays or both; allowing for easy generation of multi-dimensional samples without specifying the size.